 March 2, 2022 @ 7:00 pm - 9:00 pm

-We’ll cover the warm season members of the Nightshade (Solanaceae) family which includes tomatoes, eggplant, and peppers.
-Being heat lovers, each member of the family has unique requirements to achieve good production in our marine climate.
-Topics covered include variety selection, cultural requirements, as well as the major disease and pests affecting these species.
+We’ll cover all the main members of the Nightshade (Solanaceae) family which includes tomatoes, eggplant, peppers, and potatoes.
+Each member of the family has unique requirements to achieve good production in our marine climate.
+Topics covered include variety selection, cultural requirements, as well as the major disease and pests affecting this family.

 Speaker: Kate Ryan of Soil Sisters Plants & Produce will share what she’s learned in over 30 years of growing and selling vegetables, herbs, flowers, and plants in western Washington.
 A self-professed lazy gardener, she’s learned from her many mistakes over the years.
 A founding member of the Growing Groceries program, Kate enjoys sharing what she’s learned over the years with others.